Michael Bonacini

-Michael Bonacini (born March 1, 1960) is a Welsh-Canadian chef who owns eleven restaurants (including Jump, Canoe, Luma, and Bannock) in Toronto, Ontario and is a co-founder of Oliver & Bonacini Restaurants.
+Michael Bonacini (born March 1, 1960) is a Welsh-Canadian chef of Italian family origins who owns eleven restaurants (including Jump, Canoe, Luma, and Bannock) in Toronto, Ontario, and is a co-founder of Oliver & Bonacini Restaurants.
 Bonacini trained in London and immigrated to Canada in 1985.
 He founded his first restaurant, Jump, with business partner Peter Oliver in 1993.

 Bonacini is a judge on the television cooking competition MasterChef Canada and the host of Bonacini's Italy, a cooking program featuring cuisines from different regions of Italy cooked by Bonacini.
-He was also featured on Cook Like A Chef and is the Resident Chef for The Marilyn Denis Show.
+He was also featured on Cook Like A Chef and was the resident chef for The Marilyn Denis Show.